Logo

 GN-01 - CPR Steel "Baby" Hart-Otis Gondola

-The CPR had approximately 1950 steel drop bottom Hart-Otis patent gondola cars used for transporting coal and coke, later cinders, sand, gravel, etc. There were generally two door release mechanisms used on the cars.
-The early version was a leverage-latch type that used gravity to open the doors.
-The later version used a rachette mechanism to move the door hardware.
-The model is the 38'10" long 346415-347437(odd numbered) series cars built by Dominion Car & Foundry 1909 that utilized the late rachette mechanism similar to the Big Otis cars.
-These cars were out of revenue service by 1962.
-In 1955 a handful were reassigned as cinder cars in the 416xxx number series.
-Kit GN-01a will be the as built car with grab irons on the sides and GN-01b will be the 1926'ish rebuilt cars with ladders.
+The CPR had approximately 1950 steel drop bottom Hart-Otis patent gondola cars used for transporting coal and coke, later cinders, sand, gravel, etc. There were two door release mechanisms used on the cars depending on the order - National and Hart.
+The National mechanism was a leverage-latch type that used gravity to open the doors.
+The Hart version used a rachette mechanism to move the door hardware.
+The model is the 38'10" long 346415-347437(odd numbered) series cars built by Dominion Car & Foundry 1909 that utilized the late Hart rachette mechanism similar to the Big Otis cars.
+The numbers of 38'10" cars in revenue service quickly dwindled after 1952 with the last car out of revenue service by 1958.
+In 1955 a handful were reassigned as cinder cars in the 416xxx number series and lasted to the late 1960s.
+There were other series of steel cars that lasted to the early 1960s.

 This project is referencing Dominion Car & Foundry general arrangement drawing 10115, CPR folio drawings 4842 & 4843 and stencil drawing 34-C-31 Rev. B.